A group of students laughing in Guildhall square

 What to look for when researching employers

 Do some research about companies that interest you, look at their commitment to diversity and inclusion in their workforce.
-It may also be useful to research if there are support networks for staff, such as women's networks and LGBTQ+ networks.
+It may also be useful to research if there are support networks for staff, such as women's networks and LGBTQIA+ networks.
 This can typically be found on their company website, including their strategic priorities and work values.

 You can look at gender representation in their organisation too by researching their website and social media profiles, including LinkedIn.